JacobHMartens/Mayday/README.md

-# BachelorProject
-Bachelor Project - Building a tool for analysing unsafe code in Rust
+# Mayday - A tool for analysing unsafe code in Rust

 ## Workspace setup
 The required toolchain and components will be downloaded and installed automatically